-In 2017 Adena Friedman was appointed CEO of Nasdaq, Inc. (NASDAQ:NDAQ).
+Adena Friedman has been the CEO of Nasdaq, Inc. (NASDAQ:NDAQ) since 2017.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
 Next, we'll consider growth that the business demonstrates.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Adena Friedman's Compensation Compare With Similar Sized Companies?

-The graphic below shows how CEO compensation at Nasdaq has changed from year to year.
+You can see, below, how CEO compensation at Nasdaq has changed over time.

 Is Nasdaq, Inc. Growing?

-On average over the last three years, Nasdaq, Inc. has grown earnings per share (EPS) by 20% each year (using a line of best fit).
-In the last year, its revenue changed by just 0.8%.
+Over the last three years Nasdaq, Inc. has grown its earnings per share (EPS) by an average of 26% per year (using a line of best fit).
+It achieved revenue growth of 4.2% over the last year.

 Has Nasdaq, Inc. Been A Good Investment?